zilexa/Homeserver/filesystem/folderstructure/README.md

 &nbsp;

 ### User-specific data and non-personal data
+The root of my data (data disk array) is `/mnt/pool`, it contains 2 folders:
 - `/mnt/pool/Users` <--- User-specific data.
 - `/mnt/pool/Media` <--- non-personal data: tvshow and movie downloads, AudioCD rips.

-The root of my data (data disk array) is `/mnt/pool` it contains 2 folders.
+#### non-personal data
 The Media folder contains "expendable" data such as tvshows/movies and AudioCD rips, they are not included in my _main_ backup strategy, since they do not contain personal data.
 But they are still protected against disk failure via SnapRAID.

 #### User-specific data
 Within this folder I differentiate between 2 types of Users, and each user will have their own UserName folder (a requirement for web access/identity management).